KhronosGroup/NNEF-Tools/nnef_tools/README.md

     * If executed on non-random inputs, the outputs can be compared to results obtained from executing the same model in the original framework, or after saving it and executing the saved model (`nnef_tools.execute`).
 By comparing the results of those three stages, it is possible to tell in which stage something goes wrong.
 However, make sure to feed the same inputs to all stages, and beware that NNEF dimension order (channels first) is different from TensorFlow dimension order (channels last).
     * If the failing stage is the saving step, see above for turning off certain options too see if those are the culprits.
     * If the failing stage is the conversion step, first make sure to isolate optimizations by not using the `--optimize` option.
 The same goes for the `--fold-constants` option to see if that causes problems.
     * If conversion fails even without optimization and constant folding, it is usually due to the conversion of one of the operations, which must be found.
-Ideally, one would compare the outputs of each operation in a sequence, however this is hard to generate and map onto each other automatically due to non 1-1 mappings during the conversion.
-However, generating statistics (`nnef_tools.execute --statistics`) for a single input for both models allows manual comparison of how execution proceeds in the two models and finding where the first difference occurs.
+Ideally, one would compare the intermediate tensors after each operation in a sequence, but exact comparison is hard to do automatically due to non 1-1 mappings during the conversion.
+However, generating statistics (`nnef_tools.execute --statistics`) for the same input for both models allows comparison of how execution proceeds in the two models and finding where the first difference occurs.
 * When in doubt about some of the tools and this documentation does not provide enough information, check the help of the command-line tool itself (`-h` or `--help`) option.